 - CBT (Cognitive Behavioral Therapy): Talk therapy that focuses on changing how you think about people, places, and situations so you can better cope with them.

-- EMDR (Eye Movement Desensitization and Reprocessing): A technique of guided eye movements and recall of traumatic events.
+- EMDR (Eye Movement Desensitization and Reprocessing): A psychotherapy technique that desensitizes clients to past traumatic events by presenting images and therapy.

 Drug addiction recovery is a long-term process that doesn’t end when you leave the rehab facility.
 Before you go, we refer you to an intensive outpatient program (IOP) for aftercare to maintain sobriety after rehab.
 Aftercare entails: